HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - macOS:

-Step 1: Make sure you have HandbrakeCLI installed.
+Step 1: Make sure you have HandBrakeCLI installed.
 The easiest way is using Hombrew.
 Do the following.

 a.Copy the following line into a terminal: